Kamppi Center

 Kamppi Centre (Kampin keskus, Kampens centrum) is a complex in the Kamppi district in the centre of Helsinki, Finland, designed by various architects, the main designer, however, being Juhani Pallasmaa.
-It is said to be Helsinki's new downtown commercial and residential centre.
 As a four-year construction project, it was the largest singular construction site in the history of Finland, involving the extensive and difficult redevelopment of the Kamppi district in downtown Helsinki.

-The Kamppi Centre combines the commercial need for streamlined, optimized shopping environment with the necessary supply of customers by maximum accessibility and mobility.
-One of the first of its kind in Europe, the centre consists of: